Energy efficiency is a jobs machine – and local governments can get it cranking

 A major push to upgrade Australia’s buildings has been backed in by everyone from the Australian Council of Social Service to the Business Council of Australia – not two organisations that you often see on the same page. *

-As energy efficient buildings are more comfortable, people are healthier and happier.
-And as industry is more productive, businesses are more competitive.
+As energy-efficient buildings are more comfortable, people are healthier and happier.
+And as the industry is more productive, businesses are more competitive.

 Plus, energy efficiency saves money, making companies and organisations more resilient to economic shocks.